Referring a Patient

 - Do you ever make yourself sick because you feel uncomfortably full?

 - Do you believe yourself to be fat, even when others say you are too thin?

 - Do food or thoughts about food dominate your life?

 - Do thoughts about changing your body and/or your weight dominate your life?

 - Have others become worried about your weight and/or eating?

 Two or more "yes" answers strongly indicate the presence of disordered eating.
 (Adapted from SCOFF Questionnaire by Morgan, Reid & Lacy-BMJ, 1999.)

 To stay informed of your patient's progress throughout their eating disorder treatment, ask them to complete a Release of Information form so we have permission share health information with you.

 Recovery is possible

-We invite clients and their families to become acquainted with our caring staff and experience our warm and welcoming settings for 24/7 residential or partial plus lodging, or outpatient programs.
+We invite clients, families, and providers to become acquainted with our caring staff and experience our warm and welcoming settings for 24/7 residential or partial plus lodging, or outpatient programs.
 Learn more.